 After the Allies agreed to bring major Nazi leaders to trial, they had trouble deciding whom to indict.
 Top Nazi leaders Adolf Hitler, Heinrich Himmler, and Joseph Goebbels had committed suicide, leaving their less powerful colleagues to be held accountable.
 On October 18, 1945, the United States, Great Britain, France, and Russia issued an indictment against 24 men and six Nazi organizations.
-Twenty-one of the indicted men eventually sat in the dock in the Nuremberg courtroom.
+Twenty-two of the indicted men eventually sat in the dock in the Nuremberg courtroom.
 Three of the defendants escaped trial: industrialist Gustav Krupp, who was too frail; Hitler's private secretary Martin Bormann, whose remains were finally located in Berlin in 1972; and labor leader Robert Ley, who hanged himself before the trial.

 The Chief Defendant

 Hermann Göring, the trial's most important defendant, had been commander in chief of the Luftwaffe, president of the Reichstag, director of the Four Year Plan, and Hitler's acknowledged successor at the outbreak of the war.
 Following his surrender to Allied troops, he arrived in Austria with four aides, a nurse, two chauffeurs, a five-member kitchen crew, and his family, but left behind a train filled with stolen art and enough caviar and champagne for a lifetime.
 Upon his arrival in Nuremberg, he presented an autographed picture to an American general with the inscription: "War is like a football game, whoever loses gives his opponent his hand, and everything is forgotten."
 Göring couldn't have been more wrong.
 The tribunal found him guilty on all four counts and sentenced him to death by hanging.
 He would commit suicide before his scheduled execution.

 On the Witness Stand